 On September 3, SkyPorts managing director Duncan Walker told the Global Urban Air Summit at Farnborough in the UK that the support of Singapore’s civil aviation authority, transport ministry, and economic development board has been critical in expediting the approval process for building the vertiport.
 He explained that his UK-based company is working to develop eVTOL ground infrastructure with several aircraft manufacturers in the U.S., Europe, and Asia.
 “Generally, the regulatory process for [urban air mobility] ground infrastructure is a complete mess; there is no commonality in regulations and we need to make better progress with this to achieve scalability worldwide,” said Walker.
 “The locations we have picked out for development has been driven more by politics, in terms of getting the right support from the authorities, rather than just economics.”

 Walker shared the viewpoint of other summit speakers in indicating that social acceptance of eVTOL aircraft operations in urban areas is one of the biggest challenges facing the industry.
-“Social acceptance does matter very much to [the authorities] in Singapore, and in China, too, they have a very different view of social acceptance,” he commented.
+“Social acceptance does not matter very much to [the authorities] in Singapore, and in China, too, they have a very different view of social acceptance,” he commented.
 “This business model will launch more quickly in societies that are more accepting of new technology and with a higher tolerance for risk.”

 In August, Volocopter announced the launch of its first series production eVTOL aircraft under the name VoloCity.